 - The EMP is provided to the NT EPA for independent review

 - The NT EPA provides independent advice and recommendations about the whether the EMP should be approved and any required conditions of approval to the Minister for Environment and Natural Resources

 - The Minister for Environment and Natural Resources makes the approval decision and publishes the final document along with a statement of reasons for the decision.

 What is the approval process for an EMP and do they become publicly available once approved?

 The preparation and approval of an Environment Management Plan (EMP) is required before petroleum regulated activities can start.

 EMPs must demonstrate how environmental risks are controlled and reduced to a level that is as low as reasonably practicable and acceptable.
 This will be judged in consideration of the principles of ecologically sustainable development.

-Any EMPs involving drilling of petroleum wells or hydraulic fracturing must be advertised for public comment in the assessment process.
+Any EMPs involving drilling of petroleum wells or hydraulic fracturing must be advertised for public comment during the assessment process.
 In making the final approval decision, the Minister must give details regarding how the public comments were considered in the decision.

 The regulations also mandate that stakeholders impacted by the activity are properly consulted and engaged prior to lodgement of the EMP for approval.

 The full contents of an EMP, with the exception of commercial in confidence information as defined by the Information Act 2002, will be made public on the NTG website https://denr.nt.gov.au/environment-information/onshore-gas-in-the-northern-territory/environment-management-plan